On a Novel Application of Wasserstein-Procrustes for Unsupervised Cross-Lingual Learning: Introduction

+Initial space alignment efforts used word translation pairs as anchors, inferring transformations between languages in a supervised setup \citep{DBLP:journals/corr/MikolovLS13}.
+The alignment employs an orthogonal transformation minimizing the Frobenius norm in the Procrustes problem, with a closed-form solution obtainable via SVD.
 For the translation of word embeddings, $W$ is taken to be an orthogonal matrix due to a self-similarity argument \citep{smith2017offline}.
 The convenience of using an orthogonal matrix has also been supported empirically \citep{xing-etal-2015-normalized, zhang-etal-2016-ten, artetxe-etal-2016-learning}.
 The orthogonal Procrustes problem has a closed-form solution $W = UV^{\top}$, where $U\Sigma V^{\top}$ is the singular value decomposition (SVD) of $X^{\top} Y$ as shown by~\citet{Schonemann1966}.

-\paragraph{Procrustes.} Given two ordered clouds of points $X$, $Y \in \mathbb{R}^{N \times d}$, each with $N$ points of dimension $d$, the orthogonal Procrustes problem finds the orthogonal matrix $W \in \mathbb{R}^{d\times d}$ that minimizes the following Frobenius norm:
+\paragraph{Procrustes} Given two ordered clouds of points $X$, $Y \in \mathbb{R}^{N \times d}$, each with $N$ points of dimension $d$, the orthogonal Procrustes problem finds the orthogonal matrix $W \in \mathbb{R}^{d\times d}$ that minimizes the following Frobenius norm:

 A popular unsupervised formulation of the problem is known as the Wasserstein-Procrustes \citep{DBLP:conf/aistats/GraveJB19, alaux2018unsupervised}, which is more challenging as it needs to optimize a generalization of the Procrustes objective.
 One-to-one maps are encouraged through a permutation matrix $P$.

 The convenience of one-to-one maps is justified for different reasons.
 First, the hubness problem \citep{dinu2014improving} occurs in high-dimensional vector spaces where certain vectors are the nearest neighbor to a disproportionate number of other vectors, thus reducing the quality of the embedding space \citep{JMLR:v11:radovanovic10a}.
-Second, one-to-one maps can be linked to Wasserstein distance and computational optimal transport. \paragraph{Wasserstein-Procrustes.} Given two clouds of points $X$, $Y \in \mathbb{R}^{N \times d}$, each with $N$ points of dimension $d$, the Wasserstein-Procrustes problem finds an orthogonal matrix $W \in \mathbb{R}^{d\times d}$ and a permutation matrix $P \in \mathbb{R}^{N\times N}$ that minimize the Frobenius norm:
+Second, one-to-one maps can be linked to Wasserstein distance and computational optimal transport. \paragraph{Wasserstein-Procrustes} Given two clouds of points $X$, $Y \in \mathbb{R}^{N \times d}$, each with $N$ points of dimension $d$, the Wasserstein-Procrustes problem finds an orthogonal matrix $W \in \mathbb{R}^{d\times d}$ and a permutation matrix $P \in \mathbb{R}^{N\times N}$ that minimize the Frobenius norm:

 where $\pi(N)$ is the set of $N$-dimensional permutation matrices and $O(d)$ is the set of $d$-dimensional orthogonal matrices.